proiel/proiel.github.io/handbook/developer/proielxml.md

 TODO: `part-of-speech`

 Parts of speech are defined in the annotation schema included in a PROIEL XML file.
-For reference, the table below gives the default parts of speech for a PROIEL XML 2.1 treebank:
+For ease of reference, the table below gives the default parts of speech for a PROIEL XML 2.1 treebank:

 Tag  | Part of speech
 -----|-----------------------------